 - Alterations in arousal and reactivity: Changes in arousal and reactivity include irritability and angry outbursts, reckless or self-destructive behavior, being highly aware of one’s surroundings, being quickly startled, having trouble focusing, or having trouble sleeping.

 Are some people prone to PTSD more than others?

 It is difficult to predict who would experience PTSD after a severe incident.
-However, PTSD is more common in those who have experienced:
+However, Post-Traumatic Stress Disorder(PTSD) is more common in those who have experienced:

 - Certain traumas, especially those brought back on by sexual assault or military combat

 - Lack of after-trauma support from family members